How-To Set Your Table Like A Professional This Holiday Season

 One thing I love to include in any tablesetting, regardless of how formal or informal, is a charger plate beneath the dinner plate.
 While charger plates are typically reserved for more elegant and formal settings, I love how their addition brings each setting to life and gives them a simple yet beautiful touch that completes the table.
 Another thing I love to do is to play with the napkin fold.
 Whether you lay it elegantly off the table, dress it up with a napkin ring, or experiment with a fancy fold, get creative!

 Before you get stressed out on the technicality of setting the perfect table, it’s important to remember that there are literally more ways to set a table than you can count.
 Because, while everyone may try to follow the basic guidelines, everyone does it a tad differently.
 You don’t have to stick strictly to basic, informal, or formal settings.
-I often set mine as some version in between the three!
+Like the picture above, I often set mine as some version in between the three!
 Ultimately, set your table to meet the needs of the meal you’re sharing.

 Whether you’re setting your table casual or formal this holiday season or maybe even somewhere in between, it’s your table.
 What’s important are the people you’re sitting around it with.

 Well, friends, I hope this post will help give you some guidance on how to set your table for the holidays this year.
 Which of these three styles do you gravitate to when setting your table?
 I often set mine as some version in between the three!
 Tell me how you like to set your table in a comment below!